Rhinelandic regiolect: Regional differences

 As usual, the Low Franconian area in the North uses their own way to build the diminutive.
 The Central Rhineland between the Benrath line and the Sankt Goar line usually has an intermediate position.
 In this instance, the South uses their own vocalism that already incorporates parts of the Palatinate German one, found even further South.

 Rhinelandic influences on Standard German

-Like other jargons and regional varieties, also the Rhinelandic is influencing the Vocabulary of the German Standard.
+Like other jargons and regional varieties, the Rhinelandic regiolect has influenced the vocabulary of Standard German.
 Instances of more recent additions are: